MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 To jump right in, you can explore Q# in the Azure Quantum portal with no installation required.
 For more information, see [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).

-For other development environment options, see [Configure your quantum development environment ](xref:microsoft.quantum.install-qdk.overview)
+For other development environment options, see [Setup the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 ## The quantum programming language Q\#